Overview

 Trade Execution and Omnibus Accounts

-Consistent with its duty of best execution, AIA, from time to time, buys and sells securities on a "bunched"
+Consistent with its duty of best execution, AIA, from time to time, buys and sells securities on a

-trades, particularly when on a "bunched" basis, are intended to ensure that AIA does not favor one account
+AIA in effecting trades, particularly when on a "bunched" basis, are intended to ensure that AIA

-over any other account and that investment opportunities are allocated, over time, in a fair and equitable
+does not favor one account over any other account and that investment opportunities are allocated,

-manner.
-AIA maintains "omnibus" accounts at various broker/dealers and custodian banks for the purpose
+broker/dealers and custodian banks for the purpose of executing, clearing, and settling transactions

-of executing, clearing, and settling transactions that are "bunched," where appropriate, on a best execution
+that are "bunched," where appropriate, on a best execution basis.
+Please note that any omnibus

-basis.
-Please note that any omnibus account used is purely as a pass-through account and client securities
+account used is purely as a pass-through account and client securities do not settle there.

-Allocation of securities, including IPOs, is done equitably among suitable accounts, with a rotational basis
+Allocation of securities, including IPOs, is done equitably among suitable accounts, with a

-and consideration of investment guidelines and fund availability.
-AIA uses an allocation form to document
+rotational basis and consideration of investment guidelines and fund availability.
+AIA uses an

-order quantities for each account, allocating filled orders accordingly or pro-rata if partially filled.
-The Firm
+allocation form to document order quantities for each account, allocating filled orders accordingly

-maintains flexibility to adjust allocations for specific circumstances while ensuring fair and equitable
+or pro-rata if partially filled.
+The Firm maintains flexibility to adjust allocations for specific

-treatment for all clients.
-AIA receives no additional compensation for bunching transactions and maintains
+additional compensation for bunching transactions and maintains separate records for each client

-separate records for each client account.
-Client funds and securities are held with Qualified Custodians,
+account.
+Client funds and securities are held with Qualified Custodians, and the firm adheres to its

-and the firm adheres to its fiduciary duty to avoid disadvantaging one client account for the benefit of
+fiduciary duty to avoid disadvantaging one client account for the benefit of another.

 Azimut Investment Advisors LLC